robotics-intelligent-systems/jfxhers/README.md

-# jfxhers
+# Human Exoskeleton Robot Simulation

-Human Exoskeleton Robot Simulation
+OpenExo, an open-source exoskeleton platform for mobility and rehabilitation research